Speeding up Policy Simulation in Supply Chain RL: Future Work

 \section{Future Work}

-There are exciting avenues for future work on the surprisingly under explored problem of speeding up policy simulation:
+There are exciting avenues for future work on the surprisingly under-explored problem of parallel policy simulation:

-\textbf{SCO Problems: }Whereas the FO problem is indeed an important class of SCO problems, other classes are problems that involve `replenishment'.
-We believe Picard iteration will provide similar speedups there, and it will be interesting to extend our theoretical development to cover them.
+\textbf{SCO Problems: }Our findings extend to other SCO problems.
+In Appendix~\ref{sec:inventory-control}, we show that Picard iteration achieves comparable empirical and theoretical speedups when applied to the {\em One Warehouse Multi-Retailer} replenishment problem.
+Many more opportunities for exploration remain.

 \textbf{Convergence in Other Environments: }We showed promising results for environments outside SCO (viz.
-MuJoCO), but the success of Picard there is not theoretically understood.
-It would be interesting to analyze the determinants of convergence in other environments, perhaps beginning with simple time-varying linear systems.
-Parenthetically, it is simple to show that for a `contractive' system, Picard iteration converges linearly at a rate given by the corresponding contractive factor.
+MuJoCo), although the theoretical basis for Picard's success in these settings remains unclear.
+Analyzing the factors influencing convergence in different environments would be a valuable next step, perhaps starting with simple time-varying linear systems.
+In `contractive' systems, Picard iteration should converge linearly, with the rate determined by the associated contraction factor.

-\textbf{Overall Speedup in Other Environments: }Assuming a batch size $M$ and that we require $K$ Picard iterations for convergence, the overall speedup is $(\eta+1)/(\eta + 1/M)K$.
+\textbf{Overall Speedup in Other RL problems: }Assuming a batch size $M$ and that we require $K$ Picard iterations for convergence, the overall speedup is $(\eta+1)/(\eta + 1/M)K$.
 Here $\eta$ is the ratio of the amount of time it takes to evaluate $f(\cdot)$ to that of evaluating $\pi(\cdot)$.
 In the case of SCO problems this ratio is $\sim$0.
 On the other hand, for environments like MuJoCo, this ratio is actually close to $1/5$.
 As such, we see that speeding up $f$ can result in dramatic time savings in concert with Picard.
-In the case of MuJoCo for example, this could be achieved with a vectorized physics engine.
+In the case of MuJoCo, this could be achieved with a more efficient vectorized physics engine.